Builds a small cachem-like backend object with methods compatible with what

 GETDEL, SQLDELETE ...
 RETURNING), wire it through this parameter for replay-safe state stores.When

-takeis not provided and the state store is not a per-process cache (likecachem::cache_mem()), 'shinyOAuth' will error at state consumption time because non-atomic$get()+$remove()cannot guarantee single-use under concurrent access in shared stores.- info
+takeis not provided and the state store is not a per-process cache (likecachem::cache_mem()), shinyOAuth will error at state consumption time because non-atomic$get()+$remove()cannot guarantee single-use under concurrent access in shared stores.- info

 Function() -> list(max_age = seconds, ...).
 Optional

-This may be provided to because TTL information from
+TTL information from

-$info()is used to align browser cookie max age inoauth_module_server()
+$info()is used to align browser cookie max age inoauth_module_server().

 Examples